-.Course learning outcome (CLO):
+.Course learning outcome (CLO): The student will be able to

-- 1. model digital systems in VHDL and SystemC at different levels of abstraction. - 2. partition a digital system into different subsystems. - 3. simulate and verify a design. - 4. transfer a design from a version possible to simulate to a version possible to synthesize. - 5. use computer-aided design tools to synthesize, map, place, routing, and download the digital designs on the FPGA board.
+- 1. Model digital systems in VHDL and SystemC at different levels of abstraction. - 2.
+Partition a digital system into different subsystems. - 3.
+Simulate and verify a design. - 4.
+Transfer a design from a version possible to simulate to a version possible to synthesize. - 5.
+Use computer-aided design tools to synthesize, map, place, routing, and download the digital designs on the FPGA board.